jslopes103/fullstack-crud/README.md

 # My contacts list

-This is a fullstack proect with two services, backend and frontend.
+This is a fullstack project with two services, backend and frontend.

 Once both services is up you can access by the localhost:3000 URL